 \subsection{Example 3: Changing Partial Breakdown Rate}

 We now examine how changes in $\phi$ affect the optimal paths.
-We set $\lambda_1 = \lambda_2 = 0$, and use the same speed values as Example 2 but with three different depots; see Figure \ref{fig:changeBDR}\subfig{a}.
-Since $G \bigcap D = \emptyset,$ a damaged robot \emph{must} first travel to a depot rather than directly to the target.
+We set $\lambda_1 = \lambda_2 = 0$, and use the same speed values as Example 2 but with three different depots (Figure \ref{fig:changeBDR}\subfig{a}).
+Since $G \bigcap D = \emptyset,$ a damaged robot \emph{must} travel to a depot rather than directly to the target.
 This example illustrates the tradeoffs associated with extending the planned mode 1 trajectories.
-Longer trajectories can remain closer to $D$, thus reducing the expected time spent traveling in mode 2, but they also increase the chance that a breakdown occurs in the first place.
+Longer trajectories can remain closer to $D$, which reduces the expected time spent traveling in mode 2, but also increases the chance that a breakdown occurs at all.

 Figure \ref{fig:changeBDR}\subfig{b} shows the impact of changing $\phi$ on the optimal trajectories in mode 1.
-With no chance of breakdowns ($\phi=0$), the robot would follow the yellow straight line to $G.$ For relatively low values of $\phi>0,$ it is optimal to extend the path (orange) in order to stay closer to $D$ and decrease the time spent traveling in mode 2.
-However, as $\phi$ increases, multiple breakdowns become more likely, and the robot might have to travel in mode 2, even if after a recent repair.
-Eventually, it is no longer worth extending the path (red) to be near every repair depot, and it becomes better to prioritize reaching the best depot (i.e., the one with the lowest expected cost to go) as quickly as possible.
+With no chance of breakdowns ($\phi=0$), the robot would follow the yellow straight line to $G.$ For relatively low values of $\phi>0,$ it is optimal to extend the path (orange) in order to stay close to $D$ and decrease the time spent traveling in mode 2.
+However, as $\phi$ increases, breakdowns are more frequent and the robot may have to travel in mode 2, even after a recent repair.
+Eventually, it is no longer worth extending the path (red) to be near every repair depot, and it becomes optimal to prioritize reaching the best depot (the one with the lowest expected cost-to-go) as quickly as possible.